tobiasbaum/reviewtool/README.md

 ## Configuration

-CoRT is usually configure for a whole team.
+CoRT is usually configured for a whole team.
 Therefore, it has an XML configuration file that can be committed to version control and that is referenced from Eclipse's settings dialog.

 - The settings dialog can be found under "Window -> Preferences -> Reviewtool".
 You need to reference a configuration file there.
 - The configuration file can contain placeholders, for example for user names.
 These need to be configured in the settings dialog, too.